atsushi729/Computer-Science/how-computer-works/tcp-ip/README.md

   This layer support communication method for computers which is connected directoly via bridge(L2 switch).<br>
   FF:FF:FF:FF:FF:FF is used for Ethernet broadcast traffic.<br>

-* Network layer<br>
+* Physical layer<br>
-The network layer is responsible for routing data packets from the source to the destination across multiple networks, and it provides logical addressing and routing services to ensure that data is delivered reliably and efficiently.
+  This layer support physical devise to interract with computers.<br>
+  e.g. cable